zgoey/azure_ml_project1/README.md

 The dataset is first preprocessed by applying one-hot-encoding to the features "job", "contact" and "education" and label encoding to the other string-valued features.
 It is then divided in a train and test set using a 80-20 split.

-We use a lognormal parameter sampler for the regularization strength with a range between -5 and 3, which seems appropriate since we are more interested in varying the order of magnitude of this parameter as opposed to varying its magnitude itself.
+We use a lognormal parameter sampler for the regularization strength with a range between -3 and 3, which seems appropriate since we wish to vary the order of magnitude of this parameter rather than varying between the values on a finer scale.
 For the maximum number of iterations, we use a choice sampler that picks values from the set {50, 100, 500, 1000, 5000, 10000}.
-The choice sampler has the advantage that we can explicitly specify each of the values that we are interested in.
+This has the advantage that we can explicitly specify each of the values that we are interested in.
+Using the aforementioned samplers and sampling ranges, we generate 100 hyperparameter combinations that are compared on their resulting classification accuracies.

-We choose to apply a bandit policy with an evaluation interval of 100 and a slack factor of 0.1 to ensure that we do not unnecessarily use our computing resources without making a significant progress in achieving better accuracies.
+We furthermore apply a bandit policy with an evaluation interval of 100 and a slack factor of 0.1, to ensure that we do not unnecessarily use our computing resources without making a significant progress in achieving better accuracies.

-Our notebook shows the output of a hyperparameter run that finds a model with an accuracy of 91.97% using a regularization strength of 1.7341 and a maximum of 5000 iterations.
+The notebook udacity-project.ipynb shows the output of a hyperparameter run that results in a model with an accuracy of 91.75% using a regularization strength of 4.4190 and a maximum of 100 iterations.

 ## AutoML
 The best model found by AutoML is a soft voting ensemble based on a XGBoostClassifier.
 The output of cell 10 of the notebook udacity-project.ipynb gives a detailed view of the hyperparameters used for this classifier.
-The voting ensemble attains an accuracy of 91.69%.
+The voting ensemble attains an accuracy of 91.66%.

 ## Pipeline comparison
-The logistic regression model used in the Scikit-learn pipeline is much simpler than the AutoML ensemble and also achieves a slightly better accuracy (91.97% vs 91.69%).
+The logistic regression model used in the Scikit-learn pipeline is much simpler than the AutoML ensemble and also achieves a slightly better accuracy (91.75% vs 91.66%).
 The reason that AutoML does not find the logistic regression model is that it does not seem to be included in the list of models that were tried during the 30 minutes run.
 Besides that, the following other pipeline characteristics can cause differences:
 - AutoML applies automatic featurization that is not included in the Scikit-learn pipeline,
 - AutoML does not necessarily the hyperparameter space in the way we specified for the Scikit-learn pipeline,
 - AutoML as used in our notebook assesses accuracy by applying a 5-fold cross validation as opposed to the simple train-test split applied in the Scikit-learn pipeline.

-Of course, the slightly inferior accuracy and increased model complexity is countered by the fact that AutoML really is fully automatic.
+Of course, the slightly lower accuracy and increased model complexity is countered by the fact that AutoML really is truly automatic.
 It does not require the specification of a model architecture and it also handles the choice of hyperparameters by itself.

 ## Future work